Should it be Shiraz or Syrah?

 Published by Gill Cox - 11th Mar 2019

 Sometimes the difference between wine styles is black and white (well, red and white really!).
 But others need a little more explanation.
 We’ve already explored the oh-so-subtle difference between Pinot Gris and Pinot Grigio, but why should whites have all the fun?
 Let’s head over to the reds, and explore the difference between Shiraz vs Syrah.
+Then, keep reading for the results of our poll, where we asked Angels to decide whether winemakers Cynthea & David’s should call their next wine Shiraz or Syrah (the winner was unanimous).

 It all starts with a story